mirogon/GodotMmo/Docs/GodotMmoTodo.md

 - On successful client item move, send CS_ItemMovedPacket
 - CS_ThrowAwayItemPacket
 - Server removes item from inv, adds it to the map and sends the player the update
+- Throw item out of the inventory
+- Prevent camera movement when clicking in inv
+- Send all players the new map items when an item is dropped
+- Add health info in SC_ selected char packet
+- Player scene simple health UI
+- ClientHealthSystem with newest knowledge of health status and UI
+- Rename SC_PlayerUpdatePacket to SC_CharacterUpdatePacket
+- Every logged in char has a PublicId, Dictionary to get Client (Or SessionId) from PublicId
+- Peer Character/Player update packets include a PublicId, not a SessionId.
+Every logged in character has its own PublicId
+- SC_CharacterHealthUpdatePacket
+- Add PublicId to SC_RegisterPacket
+- Client receives CharacterHealthUpdate
+- Health System
+- Client Enemy Scene
+- SC_EnemiesUpdate
+- Server has Maps with info about enemies, etc.
+- Server Sends enemies on map to client